isomerpages/ura-ilsg-cms/_for-later/Symphony 1.md

 Chan Wan Kyn, Linknito, Linez<br>
 The Grand Lowlife Orchestra (Singapore | USA | Morocco)<br>
 <b>Location:</b> Mist Walk<br><br>
 <i>Symphony 1</i> is a light-based architectural entity that inhabits space.
-A living being, its ethereal and translucent organic form populates any location.<br><br>
+Like a living being, its ethereal and translucent organic form populates any location.<br><br>
 Masses of twisting vine-like structures emit an icy glow to fill the space before sprouting into sprigs of crystalline flowers.
 The sprawl of its existence is a comment on nature and our relationship with it, contradicting yet also enhancing the brutal denseness of urban spaces it finds itself in.
 <br><br>
 <img src="">(Pending Artist Image)